Tabular Data Generation Models: An In-Depth Survey and Performance Benchmarks with Extensive Tuning: Limited-Budget Benchmark

 The reduced search space that we provide is hence a good starting point to perform a quick dataset-specific hyperparameters optimization that will fit on a medium-size workstation.

 The relatively balanced results of this new experiment confirms that the superiority of a tabular data generator is not only due to its model but also to the whole tuning and training compute effort.

-Overall, \textsc{t}ab\textsc{ddpm} provides a good balance between realism, privacy, utility, and cost. \textsc{tvae} is a viable alternative if the utility constraint can be relaxed.
-It can be tuned using the light experiment search space to quickly achieve good performance.
-If resources are available and cost is not a priority, it is advisable to tune \textsc{t}ab\textsc{s}yn, which achieves good realism results but at a higher cost.
-Finally, for quick results when privacy is not a concern and when the main focus is utility, \textsc{smote} is the recommended approach.
+Overall, TabDDPM provides a good balance between realism, privacy, utility, and cost.
+TVAE is a viable alternative if the utility constraint can be relaxed.
+It can be tuned using the limited-budget experiment search space to quickly achieve good performance.
+If resources are available and cost is not a priority, it is advisable to tune TabSyn, which achieves good realism results but at a higher cost.
+Finally, for quick results when privacy is not a concern and when the main focus is utility, SMOTE is the recommended approach.